 A client recently asked how to create a new account in Google Analytics v5.
-It is not immediately obvious from the initial account list on the home page when you have signed in, but like all the new Google interfaces the cog over on the right hand side represents settings and option.
-The 4 simple [...]
-Read more – ‘Creating a new account in Google Analytics v5’.
+It is not immediately obvious from the initial account list on the home page when you have signed in, but from March 1st 2012 the admin button like all the new Google interfaces the cog over on the right hand side represents […] Read more – ‘Creating a new account in Google Analytics v5’.

 January 2012 is when the new Google Analytics interface becomes the default, and we can say goodbye to the interface people have been accustomed to for years.
 There are some extremely useful features in the new version and I’ve got quite used to Google testing the new layout this year, but there are 3 things [...]
 Read more – ‘3 things I’ll miss in Google Analytics’.